The story of Clayton Kershaw's dominance told through his 11 World Series strikeouts

 ----

-Kershaw's 11 Ks tied the all-time World Series record for most strikeouts in a game without a walk.
-Only three other pitchers have ever totaled 10-plus strikeouts with no walks in a World series game... and one of those happened in the first EVER World Series game in 1903.
+Kershaw's 11 K's tied the all-time World Series record for most strikeouts in a game without a walk.
+Only three other pitchers have ever totaled 10-plus strikeouts with no walks in a World series game ... and one of those happened in the first EVER World Series game in 1903.

-Most Strikeouts without a walk in a single game in World Series history:
+Most strikeouts without a walk in a single game in World Series history:

 Game